v1nc/v1nc.github.io/_posts/2020-05-20-miui-launcher.md

 Luckily Xiaomi did not remove the normal activity.
 You can open it with the following command
-<code>am start -n com.android.permissioncontroller/com.android.packageinstaller.role.ui.HomeSettingsActivity --user 0</code>
+<pre><code>am start -n com.android.permissioncontroller/com.android.packageinstaller.role.ui.HomeSettingsActivity --user 0</code></pre>